fl3a/static_403_blocker/README.md

 ## Contribute

-Want to contribute to the blocklist?
+**Want to help make the blocklist better?**

-Here’s how to safely identify and add unwanted traffic, and don’t forget to create a pull request to share your updates.
+Follow these steps to identify unwanted traffic, clean up your data, and submit your changes via pull request.

-1. Check your webserver logs for 404s (Not Found).\
+**1. Check your webserver logs for 404s (Not Found).**\
 The command expects Apache logs in Combined Log Format (or vCombined).
 Update paths and parsing if necessary.\
 It will output the number of hits per URL: